MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- A Survey on Physical Adversarial Attack in Computer Vision. [[paper]](https://arxiv.org/abs/2209.14262)
+  - Donghua Wang, Wen Yao, Tingsong Jiang, Guijiang Tang, Xiaoqian Chen.
+  - Key Word: Physical Adversarial Attacks; Survey.
+  - <details><summary>Digest</summary> We review the development of physical adversarial attacks in DNN-based computer vision tasks, including image recognition tasks, object detection tasks, and semantic segmentation.
+For the sake of completeness of the algorithm evolution, we will briefly introduce the works that do not involve the physical adversarial attack.

 - GAMA: Generative Adversarial Multi-Object Scene Attacks. [[paper]](https://arxiv.org/abs/2209.09502)
   - Abhishek Aich, Calvin Khang-Ta, Akash Gupta, Chengyu Song, Srikanth V. Krishnamurthy, M. Salman Asif, Amit K. Roy-Chowdhury.
   - Key Word: Multi-object Scene based Generative Adversarial Attack; Multi-Modal Machine Learning.